-"GETTING A MORTGAGE HAS

-TRADITIONALLY BEEN TRICKIER FOR

-THOSE WHO HAVE A MORE COMPLEX INCOME,

-SUCH AS BEING SELF-EMPLOYED, OWING TO

-THE FACT THEY ARE VIEWED TO HAVE A LESS

-PREDICTABLE INCOME STREAM.
-BUT THIS

-DOESN'T MAKE THEM UNMORTGAGEABLE.

-THE REALITY IS, AS WE RECUPERATE FROM

-THE IMPACTS OF THE PANDEMIC, AND NOW

-WITH THE RISING COST OF LIVING, HIGH

-INFLATION AND INTEREST RATES,

-AFFORDABILITY CONTINUES TO BE A TOP

-CONCERN FOR THOSE TRYING TO REACH

-THEIR HOMEOWNERSHIP GOALS.
+"GETTING A MORTGAGE HAS TRADITIONAL-LY BEEN TRICKIER FOR THOSE WHO HAVE A MORE COMPLEX INCOME, SUCH AS BEING SELF-EMPLOYED, OWING TO THE FACT THEY ARE VIEWED TO HAVE A LESS PREDICTABLE INCOME STREAM.
+BUT THIS DOESN'T MAKE THEM UNMORTGAGEABLE.
+THE REALITY IS, AS WE RECUPERATE FROM THE IMPACTS OF THE PANDEMIC, AND NOW WITH THE RISING COST OF LIVING, HIGH INFLATION AND INTEREST RATES, AFFORDABILITY CONTINUES TO BE A TOP CONCERN FOR THOSE TRYING TO REACH THEIR HOMEOWNERSHIP GOALS.

-ENCOURAGINGLY, OUR RESEARCH HAS FOUND THOSE WITH COMPLEX INCOMES HAVE NOT BEEN DETERRED FROM GETTING with non-typical incomes have had a mortgage application rejected.

-A MORTGAGE, WITH MANY REAPPLYING AT A LATER STAGE.
+ENCOURAGINGLY, OUR RESEARCH HAS FOUND THOSE WITH COMPLEX INCOMES HAVE NOT BEEN DETERRED FROM GETTING A MORTGAGE, WITH MANY REAPPLYING AT A LATER STAGE.
 THIS DOES HOWEVER HIGHLIGHT THE IMPORTANCE OF SEEKING ADVICE FROM A MORTGAGE BROKER AND CONSIDERING SPECIALIST LENDERS WHO CAN BE INSTRUMENTAL IN SUPPORTING THOSE WHO THOUGHT IT MIGHT NOT BE POSSIBLE TO GET A MORTGAGE AND GIVE THEM THE SAME ACCESS TO OPPORTUNITIES TO GET ON THE PROPERTY LADDER AS THOSE ON PAYE."